 Another sticky question is that of cinnamon.
-Some food authorities will say: Sticky Buns (aka Cinnamon Rolls.)
-But purists pooh pooh the idea, and say that Sticky Buns, in addition to not having cinnamon as cinnamon rolls do, are also taller than cinnamon rolls.
+Some food authorities will say: sticky buns (aka cinnamon buns.)
+But purists pooh pooh the idea, and say that sticky buns, in addition to not having cinnamon as cinnamon buns do, are also taller than cinnamon buns.
 Some recipes call for both cinnamon and raisins, which seems to put them right beyond the pale in all kinds of peoples’ books.

 The foundation is a basic bread dough, though it can be enriched with egg and more fat than you might usually put in a bread.
 Some like to add some vanilla flavouring plus a bit more sugar.

 America’s Test Kitchen says a problem with sticky buns is that the bread part often just ends up dry:

 “Many recipes for sticky buns call for a firm, dry dough that’s easy to manipulate into the required spiral, simple to slice, and sturdy enough to support a generous amount of topping.
 But firm, dry sticky buns aren’t very appealing.”
 Sticky Buns.
 America’s Test Kitchen.

 To assemble the buns with the dough that you have made, you pour some of the glaze and sprinkle some of the nuts on the bottom of your cake pan.
 Pros add the touch of making sure that each bun (see a few lines further on) will end up with 1 whole nut in its centre.